markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Somebody will tell you that there's no point troubling users with small bits functionality.
 They'll tell you that users only want to see the whole, finished, journey.
 They'll tell you that showing them anything sooner is a waste of time and money.

 How?
 Some users will tell you that there's no point looking at the new system until it has their real data in it.
-Or they might not want to see ituntil when they press the "launch missile" (or commercial equivalent) button and something actually happens.
+Or they might not want to see it until when they press the "launch missile" (or business equivalent) button and something actually happens.

 How?
 Somebody will tell you that test servers are expensive.